qrtl/axls-oca/stock_valuation_fifo_lot/README.rst

     - 'Force FIFO Lot/Serial': Used when you are stuck by not being able to find a FIFO balance for the lot in an outgoing move line.

- .. [*] Updated only for products with FIFO costing method only, for valued incoming
+ .. [*] Updated only for products with FIFO costing method, for valued incoming
-        moves, and outgoing moves where the qty_done has been reduced in the completed state.
+        moves, and for outgoing moves where the qty_done has been reduced in the completed state.
         For these outgoing moves, the system generates positive stock valuation layers with a remaining balance, which need to be reflected in the related move line.